Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Brain-Computer Interfaces: The Upgrade You Didn’t Know You Were Getting

 Key Insight: In 2024, a quadriplegic man beat the world record for BCI cursor control on his first day using Neuralink.
-In 2025, an ALS patient “spoke” through a brain implant at 97% accuracy.
+By early 2026, 21 patients carry brain implants across four countries, an ALS patient narrates YouTube videos using his restored voice, and Neuralink is preparing automated “assembly-line” surgery.
 The gap between science fiction and your neurosurgeon’s office is shrinking faster than most people realize—but the hype still outruns the hardware.

 Your Brain Has a USB Port Problem